Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 In the module description (download pdf) you find the entire language information per module divided into the following categories:

-The ubiquitous presence of uncertainty and noise in the engineering sciences makes it mandatory to understand and quantify random phenomena.
-To achieve this goal the course will provide a solid introduction to the theory of stochastic processes.
-Special attention is given to applications.
-The applications include examples from various fields such as communications and vision, signal processing and control, production and traffic flows, queuing theory, financial market and physics of small systems (Brownian motion).
+The ubiquitous presence of uncertainty and noise in the engineering sciences and the importance of randomized algorithms in computer and data science make it mandatory to understand and quantify random phenomena.
+To achieve this goal the course will provide a solid review of probability theory and an introduction to the theory of stochastic processes.
+Special attention is given to applications, including examples from various fields such as communications and vision, signal processing and control, queuing theory or physics of small systems (Brownian motion).

 - Basis calculus (integration, differentiation, ordinary differential equations, complex numbers, Fourier transform)

-- Basic probability theory (probability, conditional probability, expectation, variance, random variable)
+- Basic probability theory (probability, conditional probability, Bayes' theorem, expectation, variance, random variables)

-The student is familiar with the main working tools and concepts of stochastic modelling (expectation, variance, covariance, autocorrelation, power spectral density).
-He/She is able to explain properties and limitations of stochastic processes (mainly Markov processes) as a modelling tool for noisy systems.
+The student is familiar with the main working tools and concepts of stochastic modeling (expectation, variance, covariance, autocorrelation, power spectral density).
+He/She is able to explain properties and limitations of stochastic processes as a modeling tool for noisy systems.
 He/She will be able to model and analyze simple random phenomena through adaptation of proposed stochastic models.

 Contents of Module